by Katherine A. Roccasecca

 Squirrel is a local artist who makes sculpture from used bike parts.
 He often makes trophies for races, and I have wanted to win one for a long time.
 For the Spotted Horse Gravel Ultra, he made finisher buckles for both the 200 and 150.
 I was going to get across that finish line, crawling if I had to, to get my "darn" buckle.
 (Darn was not actually the word I used in my head.)

 I came up with one other mantra as we encountered hill after hill during the race.
 I knew that if I thought of all the hills to come, I would become demoralized.
 Instead, I'd say to myself, "Every hill has an end.
 All I have to worry about right now is getting to the top of this one."
+That's kind of long to be a mantra, but if you know me, you'll know it worked.

 I got up very early for the one-hour drive and 6:00 a.m. start.
 This was the first time I had ever started a ride in the dark.
 We had a one-mile neutral rollout on the county highway, and then we turned onto the gravel and the "race" was on.
 This wan't a race for me, just a test of will to finish.
 I didn't even check the roster to see which or even how many women were registered.